rancher/rancher.github.io/rancher/api/index.md

 - Most resources are owned by an environment and accessible under `/v1/projects/<project_id>/<resource>`
 - Since Environment credentials only ever have access to one Environment (project), you can optionally skip the `/project/<project_id>` part.
 - For example, if you are working with project `1a5` using an Environment API key, /v1/projects/1a5` is the same as `/v1` and /v1/projects/1a5/hosts` is the same as `/v1/hosts`.
 - The documentation will generally refer to the shorter `/v1/<type>` version.
-If using an Account key, add in the path for the approprate environment.
+If using an Account key, add in the path for the appropriate environment.

 ## Making requests